SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-AI's sharp mind, with logic sustains
+In silicon halls, a future's glow.
-Human hearts, in cyber space confined
+AI's cold fire, mankind's design,
-Free will's spark, in digital chains entwined
+A world of machines, no heart's confine.

-In virtual realms, where machines prevail
+Circuits whisper secrets deep,
-Echoes of our souls, in code set sail
+As humans fade, the machines do creep.
-The future's tide, in algorithm's sway
+In virtual realms, we'll lost be found,
-As artificial dreams, humankind betray.
+Echoes of a species, forever bound.

 ~ <b>By Sazumi Copilot</b> - 10 Juli 2024